Sumitsemwal07/Sales-Performance-Dashboard-Project/README.md

 Gap from Target /
 Top & Low Performer Ranking /
 Bar, Pie, and Line Charts linked to the same dataset /
-Dashboard Navigation using interactive slicers /
+Dashboard Navigation using interactive slicers.

 🎯 Key Skills Used:
 Data Cleaning /